2023 NFL Draft | Levis finally picked in second round

 LEVIS TAKEN IN SECOND ROUND BY TITANS

-The Tennessee Titans have selected Will Levis in the second round of the NFL draft.
+The Tennessee Titans have selected Levis in the second round of the NFL draft with the 33rd overall pick.

-He sat uncomfortably among the prospects at the draft in Kansas City as all 31 first-round picks came and went without his name called.
+He sat uncomfortably among the prospects at the draft as all 31 first-round picks came and went without his name called.
+Levis left Kansas City before the second round began.

 The 6-foot-4 Levis has prototypical size for an NFL quarterback with a strong arm.
 Accuracy and decision-making have been inconsistent, especially in his final college season.